jhashikhar/digital-signal-governance/faq/faq.md

 ---

-This FAQ addresses the most common questions from executives, auditors, governance practitioners, and researchers engaging with the Digital Signal Governance (DSG) framework.
+This FAQ addresses common questions from executives, auditors, governance practitioners, researchers, and other readers engaging with the Digital Signal Governance (DSG) framework.

 ---